Redblueflame/rfcs/rfc/xxxx-experimental-features.md

 - If a library you use depends on an experimental feature, you are allowed to use the exposed API surface without enabling the experimental feature.
 So you have to enable the experimental feature yourself if you want to use them.

 - Enabling features in a library / mod (both global and class specific) will automaticly add a tag to the metadata, in a separate file, called `experimental.json`.
 This file is not present if there is no experimental features used, and a jar depending on another library (JiJ) inherits the `experimental.json` file.

+- Experimental code are not subject to deprecation policies, we do reserve the right to modify or remove any APIs in features without previous notice.

+- Experimental features can be removed at any time in one of the following ways:
+  - The writer of the RFC supersedes the experimental feature with another one, and after asking the working group for removal
+  - The working group majority votes the removal of a feature in a meeting, after providing reasons for the removal

 ## `experimental.json` file
 The experimental.json file only contains a JSON array with the identifiers like the following: